Harshal0902/Impractical-Hackers-2/README.md

 ## 💡 Inspiration

-We all have herd about various wonders of the world.
-But there are some weird things happening around the world.
+We all have heard about various wonders of the world.
+But some weird things are happening around the world.
 But we never get to know the reason behind it.
 So we decided to make a website where we can find out the reason behind these weird things.
-Along with the we also have some wierd features as well.
+Along with that, we have some impractical features as well.

 ## 💻 What it does